boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 ![NB-IoT wakeup](./nb-iot-psm-wakeup.png)

 This chart shows the frequently wakeup from PSM.
-Depending on the network provider, this happens every hour or at longer intervals.
+The interval depends on the negotiated T3412 (TAU Timer).
 Without sending data, it mainly moves to connected mode and back to idle.

 It takes about 3s, with an average current of 17mA at 5V.
 That results in 0.07 mWh per wakeup.
 A wakeup every hour reduces the runtime of a Thingy:91 then to 830 days.